The analytical gap

 LNG is the IMO bridge fuel.
 The bridge runs through Hormuz.

 IMO's revised GHG Strategy targets net-zero emissions from international shipping by 2050.
 Carbon Intensity Indicator regulations, effective from 2023, have pushed operators toward LNG as the primary compliant fuel available at scale for deep-sea voyages.
 LNG-fuelled vessels now represent over 40% of new deep-sea tonnage ordered.
-This energy transition creates a second-order Hormuz dependency that is not visible in the standard exposure model.
+This energy transition creates a second-order Hormuz dependency that is not visible in the standard chokepoint exposure model.

 The compound risk